PastPapersManagementSystem/ConsoleVersion/Server/MessageReceiver/readme.txt

 2. Start: This is the only point and function that can initiate the game. (completed)
 3. Add: Add to lobby. (completed)
 4. End: End the game. (completed)
-5. Quit: The player will leave the lobby.
+5. Quit: The player will leave the lobby. (completed)

 GAME ENGINE: